-- Q: What is the difference between a "beneficial holder" and a "stockholder of record"? - A: Whether you are a "beneficial holder" or a "stockholder of record" with respect to your shares depends on how you hold your shares: - Beneficial Holders: Most stockholders hold their shares through a broker, bank or other nominee (that is, in "street name") rather than directly in their own names.
-If you hold shares in street name, you are a "beneficial holder" of those shares, and the Proxy Materials will be forwarded to you by your broker, bank or other nominee.
+Q: What is the difference between a "beneficial holder" and a "stockholder of record"?

+- A: Whether you are a "beneficial holder" or a "stockholder of record" with respect to your shares depends on how you hold your shares: - Beneficial Holders: Most stockholders hold their shares through a broker, bank or other nominee (that is, in "street name") rather than directly in their own names.
+If you hold shares in street name, you are a "beneficial holder" of those shares, and the Notice of Internet Availability of Proxy Materials or a printed set of the Proxy Materials, as applicable, will be forwarded to you by your broker, bank or other nominee.
 The organization holding your account is considered to be the stockholder of record for purposes of voting at the Annual Meeting.
-As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account. - Stockholders of Record: If you hold shares directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered the "stockholder of record" with respect to those shares, and the Proxy Materials have been sent directly to you by us.
+As a beneficial owner, you have the right to direct your broker or other agent regarding how to vote the shares in your account. - Stockholders of Record: If you hold shares directly in your name with our transfer agent, Computershare Trust Company, N.A., you are considered the "stockholder of record" with respect to those shares, and the Notice of Internet Availability of Proxy Materials or a printed set of the Proxy Materials, as applicable, will be sent directly to you by us.